Kallang River body parts murder: Similar cases

-The case recalled several murders in Singapore where the victims were also being killed and had their bodies dismembered.
-One of them was the case of John Martin Scripps, a British serial killer who murdered and dismembered a South African tourist Gerard George Lowe in a hotel in Singapore and disposed of Lowe's body parts in the ocean waters nearby Singapore.
+The case recalled several murders in Singapore where the victims were also dismembered post mortem.
+One of them was the case of John Martin Scripps, a British serial killer who murdered and dismembered a South African tourist Gerard George Lowe in a hotel in Singapore.
+The killer disposed of Lowe's body parts in the nearby ocean.
 Scripps was hanged in Singapore's Changi Prison in 1996 for Lowe's murder.
 Another case was Sim Joo Keow, who killed and dismembered her sister-in-law Quek Lee Eng in 1974 over a tontine-related money dispute and hid Quek's body parts in her home's earthen jars.
 Sim served ten years in prison for culpable homicide instead of murder, as well as hiding evidence.

 The case of Liu Hong Mei's murder was also recalled in subsequent murder cases that involved dismembered body parts in Singapore.
-The Orchard Road body parts murder, which occurred merely three months after Leong murdered Liu, was all about a Filiphino maid Guen Garlejo Aguilar, who argued with her best friend Jane Parangan La Puebla over money and killed her out of a loss of self control, and quickly cut up her body into pieces to dispose at Orchard Road.
+The Orchard Road body parts murder, which occurred merely three months after Leong murdered Liu, involved Filipino maid Guen Garlejo Aguilar, who argued with her best friend Jane Parangan La Puebla over money and killed her out of a loss of self control, and quickly cut up her body into pieces to dispose at Orchard Road.
 As a result of her suffering from depression at the time of the crime, Aguilar was spared the death sentence and instead incarcerated for ten years for culpable homicide.